opensemanticsearch/open-semantic-entity-search-api/README.md

 Usage
 =====

-After setup of your named entities by ontologies, thesaurus, database(s) or lists of names (see section "Import entities") you can call the REST API with a plain text as parameter (see section "REST API parameters") to extract and/or recommend Named Entities like persons, organizations or places and link them (see section "JSON response") to your Linked Data Knowledge Graph or the Semantic Web.
+After setup of your named entities by ontologies, thesaurus, database(s) or lists of names (see section "Import entities") you can call the REST API with a plain text as parameter (see section "REST API request parameters") to extract and/or recommend Named Entities like persons, organizations or places and link them (see section "JSON response") to your Linked Data Knowledge Graph or the Semantic Web.

 Rich document formats